oroinc/documentation/user_guide/intro_users_and_benefits.rst

 - Ability to send personalized emails using customer data and customizable templates from within OroCRM

-- Automatic synchronization of dynamic marketing lists with 3rd-party email marketing platforms, such as Mailchimp or Dotmailer, in order to ensure that your contact list is always up to date
+- Automatic synchronization of dynamic marketing lists with 3rd-party email marketing platforms, such as Mailchimp or dotmailer, in order to ensure that your contact list is always up to date

 - Tracking of online and offline marketing campaign results in order to study their outcome and effectiveness